-For employers with operations in multiple jurisdictions, litigation over disputes related to employment matters is a very real concern, which applies to every sector of industry, in every region of the world.
-This comprehensive publication includes contributions from 18 L&E Global firms and will be a valuable resource for all […]
+For employers with operations in multiple jurisdictions, litigation over disputes related to employment matters is a very real and increasingly significant concern, which applies to every sector of industry, in every region of the world.
+This comprehensive publication includes contributions from 28 key jurisdictions across 5 continents and will be a valuable resource for all […]

 A new collective bargaining agreement regarding the use of non-compete clauses has been adopted by the labour market organizations.
 This agreement is likely to influence the common practice on the labour market in general, and thus, will also affect employers that are not bound by the collective bargaining agreement.
 It can be noted that the […]

 A pregnant job applicant did not acquire the job as a bus driver, and filed a discrimination claim in court.
 Under Swedish law, employers must abide by anti-discrimination laws during the hiring process and cannot discriminate a job applicant based on, for example, pregnancy.
 The employer lost the case since it did not manage to […]

 Gender-based wage differences are decreasing in Sweden, according to a survey conducted by the Swedish National Mediation Office.
 In 2014, the largest wage gap, approx. 8 percent, was found among white-collar workers in the private sector.

 A news anchor/reporter employed by the Swedish public service television company Sveriges Television (SVT) used his private account on Facebook for, inter alia, making public his personal statements and comments in a local controversial issue.
 The controversial issue was connected to “news material” and there was a considerable risk that his activities on social media […]